csswizardry/csswizardry.github.com/_posts/2022-09-06-critical-css-not-so-fast.md

 When we view a waterfall of this simple page, we see that both the CSS and JS are synchronous, render-blocking files.
 The CSS arrives before the JS, but we don’t get our Start Render (the first of the two vertical green lines) until the JS has finished.
-The CSS still has a lot of headroom—it’s the JS that’s pushing out Start Render.
+The CSS still has a lot of headroom — it’s the JS that’s pushing out Start Render.

 <small>**N.B.** The following waterfalls have two vertical purple bars.
 Each of